 Ms. Pham Thi Thanh Tam in a math class at Tran Phu High School (Tan Phu District, Ho Chi Minh City) - Photo: NGOC PHUONG

 Ms. Pham Thi Thanh Tam (Tran Phu High School, Tan Phu District, Ho Chi Minh City) said that during her teaching, she noticed that 11th grade students had many difficulties in imagining spatial geometry.
-For visually impaired students, this is even more difficult.
+For visually impaired students, this was even more difficult.

 "We have built a set of realistic, intuitive, and vivid mathematical models.
 The model helps students visualize spatial geometry and thereby solve problems.
 For visually impaired students, the model can be held, grasped, built, and felt," said Ms. Tam.